softwaresaved/automated_testing/README.md

 ### Check exit status

-Python's subprocess.class command returns the exit status from the operating system.
+Python's `subprocess.call` command returns the exit status from the operating system.

-Linux/Unix and Windows both adopt the convention that a exit status of 0 means that a command exited OK and non-zero means that some problem arose.
+Linux/Unix and Windows both adopt the convention that a exit status of zero means that a command exited OK and non-zero means that some problem arose.

 So, we can check that the exit status is zero.

-We can use a function provided by nose, nose.tools.assert_equal, which compares two values for equality and if they are not equal records that the test has failed, along with an informative failure message.
+We can use a function provided by nose, `nose.tools.assert_equal`, which compares two values for equality and if they are not equal records that the test has failed, along with an informative failure message.
 If a code always returns zero, that's OK, we don't need this check as we will introduce other checks.

 ```
 import subprocess